HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-03-cross-chain-transactions.md

 When it comes to backward transfers there are several ways how they can be triggered.
 In most every case, a user will just create a backward transfer from within the sidechain.
 If this is not possible for some reason, he can submit a Backward Transfer Request on the mainchain.
 If the sidechain has become inactive, the Ceased Sidechain Withdrawal mechanisms serves as a last resort to recover funds from a sidechain.

-All backward transfers and BTRs, are broadcast to the mainchain via withdrawal certificates, whereas CSWs trigger a payment directly on the mainchain without involving sidechain nodes at all.
+All backward transfers and BTRs, are broadcast to the mainchain via Withdrawal Certificates, whereas CSWs trigger a payment directly on the mainchain without involving sidechain nodes at all.